Chris-pter/Earthquake-Event-Data-Pipeline/docs/setup.md

 Once the run completes, open Earthquake_model your dashboard should be populated with data.

+# USGS API Query Limitation
+The USGS Earthquake Catalog API limits a single query to 20,000 events.
+If query exceeds this limit, the API returns **HTTP 400 Bad Request**

+For this project, the historical ingestion therefore uses monthly date ranges to keep each API request within the result limit and ensure the full dataset can be retrieved.
+The API also interprets unspecified times as UTC, which should be considered when defining the pipeline date ranges.

+* This is why the pipeline processes the historical data month-by-month rather than requesting the entire period in a single API call.

 # You're All Set

 That's everything.
 If you followed every step correctly, the pipeline works perfectly and you're a genius.
 If it doesn't, welcome to data engineering.